fulminati/arduino-web-inject/README.md

 ### Where place my web files?

-The `@inject` comment looks for files inside your sketeches with a relative path starting from the source file (e.g. Arduino/Blink/Blink.ino), we suggest to use a specific sub-directory as example `web/` and place all your web files inside.
+The `@inject` comment looks for files inside your sketeches with a relative path starting from the source file (e.g. Arduino/Blink/Blink.ino), we suggest to use a specific sub-directory as example `web/` and place all your web files inside it.
 See [examples](https://github.com/fulminati/arduino-web-inject/blob/main/examples/WiFi/WiFi.ino#L22) for inspirations.

 ### How edit my web files?

 To modify your web files, you can use your preferred IDE such as VSCode or WebStorm, but also Notepad++.
 When our tool detects a change in your web files, it will automatically update your Arduino files.

+### Why I need this?

+This is a list of benefit of using Arduino Web Inject:

+* The HTML/CSS/JS code will be minified and cleaned of comments before being loaded into Arduino.
+This will allow for significant space savings.
+*

 ## License